What Does Isaiah 28:5 Mean?

 The prophets of old wrote of the coming Messiah Who would fight for Israel in their hour of greatest need, crush their enemies, set up His kingdom in the holy city of Jerusalem, seated on the throne of His father David.
 And yet the same prophets foretold that He be wounded for their transgressions, bruised for their iniquities, and would die a criminal's death before rising from the dead.

 But it was not for them, nor is it for us to know when Jesus is going to set up His eternal rule on earth.
-But like us, Christ's disciples had to learn that the Cross precedes the Crown - Calvary is before the Kingdom.
-But in between those two mountain peaks, nestles the dispensation of the grace of God, which includes 1) The Church age in which we live, which was hidden from the prophets in time past, but also 2) A time of great judgement (the time of Jacob's Trouble - the coming Tribulation Period) about which the prophets of old wrote.
+But like us, Christ's disciples had to learn that the Cross precedes the Crown; Calvary is before the Kingdom.
+But in between those two mountain peaks, nestles the dispensation of the grace of God, which includes both the Church age in which we live (which was hidden from the prophets in time past), and a time of great judgement (the time of Jacob's Trouble; the coming Tribulation Period) about which the prophets of old wrote.

 And as foretold by many prophets, in that day the LORD of hosts will become a beautiful crown and a glorious diadem to the remnant of His people.
 But before the Lord returns to earth in the splendour of His majesty and in power and great glory, the little remnant of Israel will first acknowledge the Lord Jesus as their Messiah-King and God of the universe, shouting in ecstatic harmony: "Blessed is He Who comes in the name of the Lord.
 Hosanna in the highest!"